How to Improve Your Triathlon Run

 How NOT to Burn Out Your Legs on Race Day

 One big problem that many triathletes have is that they simply lose strength in their legs and find it difficult to finish the running portion of the race.
-Here are some tips on how to avoid that problem.
+Here are some tips on how to avoid that problem, and improve your triathlon run.

 Train for Cycling First